HampSwe/train-city/README.md

 ## Execution
 Clone the files to your machine.
-Go to the src/ directory and run
+Go to the root directory and run
 ```
 scala-cli run .
 ```